Friendly-Neighbourhood-Insomniac/CIE-Courses/AL_Physics_Y13/5_Nuclear_and_Quantum_Physics.md

 - Describe nuclear structure, radioactive decay processes and nuclear reactions such as fission and fusion.
 - Interpret energy level diagrams, emission and absorption spectra, and use $E=hf$ for photon energies.
 - Understand applications of nuclear energy and particle physics including medical imaging and particle accelerators.
+- Use interactive simulations to reinforce understanding of concepts.

 ## Key Terminology
 - **Photon**: Quantum packet of electromagnetic radiation energy $E=hf$.